Mason Locke Weems: Cherry-tree anecdote

-It went on to be reprinted in the popular McGuffey Reader used by schoolchildren, making it part of American culture, causing Washington's February 22 birthday to be celebrated with cherry dishes, with the cherry often claimed to be a favorite of his.
+It went on to be reprinted in the popular McGuffey Reader used by tens of millions of schoolchildren.
+As a result, the story became part of American culture and is the reason many Americans celebrated Washington's February 22 birthday with cherry dishes.

-As early as 1889, in Henry Cabot Lodge's biography of Washington, historians have acknowledged that while there was "nothing intrinsically impossible" about the story, it and other stories recounted by Weems were "on their face hopelessly and ridiculously false."
+In his 1889 biography of Washington, Henry Cabot Lodge concluded the cherry tree and other stories recounted by Weems were "on their face hopelessly and ridiculously false."
+Yet in 1923, Professor Orville Mosher argued against Lodge, and for the truth of the anecdote.

 Cultural references

-In 1911 Lawrence C. Wroth published Parson Weems: A Biographical and Critical Study.
-In this he confronts the fact that Weems is best known for the story of the cherry tree (p.
+In 1911, Lawrence C. Wroth published Parson Weems: A Biographical and Critical Study.
+In this, he confronts the fact that Weems is best known for the story of the cherry tree (p.
 6) and examines the evidence for its likelihood (pp. 65ff).
 Wroth held that the story was likely authentic.

-Grant Wood painted the scene under the title "Parson Weems' Fable" in 1939.
+Grant Wood painted the scene under the title Parson Weems' Fable in 1939.
 It is among his gently ironic depictions of Americana and shows the parson pulling back a curtain rimmed with cherries to show the story.